rikusv/grav/user/pages/02.blog/post-one/item.md

 ---
-title: Getting Started with Grav
+title: This is a post about something
-date: 09:55 07-07-2015
+date: 00:00 22-07-2015
-headline: Grav is super easy to install, just follow along...
+headline: This post is cool.
 taxonomy:
     category: blog
     tag:
 ---
+Some text should go here.

+And some **more** here.